algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/greedy-algorithm.md

 # Greedy Algorithm

-A greedy algorithm is an algorthm that always makes locally optimal choices at each stage of the algorith, with the hope that this overall results in a globallly optimal solution.
+A greedy algorithm is an algorthm that always makes locally optimal choices at each stage of the algorithm, with the hope that this overall results in a globallly optimal solution.

 From Wikipedia: